noahhalgren/FinalFantasyXIVChatBox/README.md

 ![Screenshot1](assets/readmeScreenshots/browserSource.png)

-2. Paste the following link into the URL field of the browser source.
-Remember to put your username in the link or this will now work!!!
+2. Paste the following link into the URL field of the browser source. **Remember to put your username in the link or this will now work!** Also, set the Width to 650 and the Height to 320.

 https://noahhalgren.github.io/FinalFantasyXIVChatBox?twitch=YOUR-TWITCH-USERNAME